nlekkerman/killarney-wild/README.md

 **Acknowledgments:**
 - Special thanks to CHAT-gpt for assistance with textual content and speeding up the coding process.
+- Special thanks to my mentor mr Brian O'Hare and my classmates and slack community for help.
 - Additional credits to Code Institute's Love Running App for their inspiration in developing the Killarney Wild.